 Note that although plain HTML is exported to eBooks only plain formatting code and basic CSS will actually work in this format.
 You cannot use scripts or DHTML.
-The simple viewer application embedded in Windows Exe eBooks does not support scripting.
-The ePub specifications includes scripting but almost all ePub readers ignore it.
+The simple viewer application embedded in Windows EWriter eBooks does not support scripting.
+The ePUB specifications includes scripting but almost all ePUB readers ignore it.

 There are basically two situations where you may want to use plain HTML code: